 What to Serve with Sweet Potatoes

-All of these amazing main courses and other side dishes all go well to make and eat with sweet potatoes.
+All of these amazing main courses and other side dishes go well to make and eat with sweet potatoes.
 This is a fantastic Thanksgiving side dish but it is just as wonderful all year long with your favorite proteins or vegetarian dishes.

 How to Store and Reheat Whipped Sweet Potatoes

 It is easy to store and reheat this recipe.
 In fact, this is a great make-ahead recipe since it can be made and then reheated later with perfect results.
-Another reason it is ideal for Thanksgiving, you can make it the day before as it stores well in the refrigerator.
-Simply place the whipped sweet potatoes in an air-tight container and store in the refrigerator for up to 3 days.
+Another reason it is ideal for Thanksgiving is you can make it the day before as it stores well in the refrigerator.
+Simply place the whipped sweet potatoes in an air-tight container and store them in the refrigerator for up to 3 days.

 Product Recommendations for this Recipe: